jquennev-cmd/VDJ_characterization_pipeline/README.md

   - NOTE: synthetic genome root name is defined in syn_genome_generator.sh as the last variable in the contig_synGenome_generator_v2.py call (currently "newSamples").
 Update as preferred.
 - Outputs a synthetic genome fasta file and a genome annotation (gff) file.

-## Step 5: Align reads to synthetic genome.
+## Step 5: Align reads to synthetic genome
 - run index_syn_genome.sh
   - NOTE: requires update with synthetic genome file name on line 16.
   - NOTE: settings are optimized for following alignment step.
 Maximum density is recommended.
 - run bt2_array.slurm
-  - Launches 6 job array using 16 CPU and 16G RAM per job.
+  - Launches 7 job array using 16 CPU and 16G RAM per job.
 Given longer compute time, also sends emails for job completion, requiring update.
   - To reduce computation times, read and genome files are copied over to the local scratch.
 Update this this as needed to run on your system.
   - genome root name and location variables on lines 32 & 33 need to be updated to user genome_name & genome_location